gvwilson/sensibleadventures/coriandel/coriandel.md

 tea, and music from a bass flute and oudh coming from somewhere I could not see.
 What I *could* see was the emir's frown.

-"And what *is* the common life like these days?" he asked, as relaxed as a lion watching a rabbit.
+"And what *is* the common life like these days?" he asked, a lion trying to decide if a rabbit is worth chasing or not.

 "Oh, it's hard, Your Highness, harder than you know.
 Why, look at us.
 Months we spent, driving cattle down from Darp, and what do we get?
 Look here."
 He turned his head and screwed up his face so the emir could see the gap in his teeth. "'ou 'ee?
 Lost that tooth in service, and there's my pay gone getting the stump dug out.
 And it's not like my pension's going to help me."

-"Your pension?" the emir asked with a faint sigh.
+"Your pension," the emir sighed, not letting it be a question.

 The Karabandi nodded vigorously.
 "Armaq, Your Highness, not that anyone cares about that now.
 Disgraceful how gratitude evaporates once people don't need you any more."

 "Mm."
-The emir put his elbows on his desk and his chin on his steepled fingers.
+The emir steepled his fingers.
 "And which side were you on at Armaq?"

 "I was in your mother's service, of course," the Karabandi said, affronted.
 "Third Regiment Ordinary."

 "Mm."
 The emir nodded as if agreeing.
 "I was there too.
 Start to finish, as you say.
-With the Sadine Free Company.
-As was my companion-in-wandering, whom I believe you met last night."
+An irregular attached to the Sadine Free Company.
+Along with my companion-in-wandering, whom I believe you met last night."

 "The Sadines?
 But they were---"